reactjs/react.dev/src/content/learn/render-and-commit.md

 ## Step 3: React commits changes to the DOM {/*step-3-react-commits-changes-to-the-dom*/}

-After rendering (calling) your components, React will modify the DOM.
+After rendering (calling) your Components, React will modify the DOM.

 * **For the initial render,** React will use the [`appendChild()`](https://developer.mozilla.org/docs/Web/API/Node/appendChild) DOM API to put all the DOM nodes it has created on screen.
 * **For re-renders,** React will apply the minimal necessary operations (calculated while rendering!) to make the DOM match the latest rendering output.